robert-j-webb/stackedit/safe eval.md

 >What!
 Why would you ever need to do that!
 You're writing crazy code!

-Just wait a second, let me explain a use case.
+Just wait a second, let me explain my use case.

 ### Let’s consider a scenario like this: